theacrat/plugin.video.nas/README.md

 ## Installation

+Doesn't work on Windows or Xbox, sorry.
+Hopefully they bump the Python version for Kodi 22.

 Download the ZIP file from releases.
 I may set up a repository eventually (if anyone actually uses this).

 ## Features